 Arugula (Eruca sativa) is the general name for several leafy salad greens with pungent, peppery leaves.
 Like most salad greens, it’s an annual and does best in cooler weather.
 The arugula plant is low growing with dull green leaves that can be blanched to almost white when covered while still growing.
 Arugula is always found in the salad greens mix known as mesclun.

 Tips for Growing Arugula

 Most leafy greens can be direct sown in the ground and the arugula plant is no exception.
 Like most garden plants, the secret to how to grow arugula successfully lies in what you do before you plant that seed.

 Arugula loves cool weather and in most parts of the United States can be planted as early as April.
-All you need are daytime temperatures above 40 F. (4 C.).
+All you need are daytime temperatures above 40 degrees F. (4 C.).
 Even frost won’t hold it back.
-Argula grows best in a sunny location although it tolerates some shade, particularly when summer temperatures rise.
+Arugula grows best in a sunny location although it tolerates some shade, particularly when summer temperatures rise.

 To satisfy that itch we gardeners get each spring to harvest something we have planted, there’s nothing like growing arugula.
 From seed to harvest is about four weeks and in the garden, that’s about as close as you can come to instant gratification.
-The plants will grow to a height of 1-2 feet, but will remain fairly low until the summer heat forces it to bolt.
+The plants will grow to a height of 1 to 2 feet (31-61 cm.), but will remain fairly low until the summer heat forces it to bolt.